Mathematical and Theoretical Physics Unit (Shinobu Hikami)

 The random matrix model can be applied to low dimensional electronic system such as a quantum dot, and also to the string theory and gauge theory.
 The molecular-sequence of DNA or protein seems randomly distributed, but some of these sequences can be explained by random matrix theory.
 The biological system is an extremely complex system.
 Our research project is an approach to the biological system from the mathematical and theoretical physics by the use of the random matrix theory.

-- Shihoko Ishii (The university of Tokyo/Tsinghua University)
+- Shihoko Ishii (Univ. of Tokyo)

 - Shinobu Hikami (OIST)

 Algebraic Geometry has 400 years history after René Descartes introduced coordinates to geometry.
 Recently this area is remarkably developing under cooperation with Number Theory, Commutative Algebra, Combinatorics, Representation Theory and so on.